The best travel cameras of 2022

 Final thoughts about the best travel cameras

 Choosing the best travel cameras will come down to your travel style (rugged adventures or luxury stays), documentation needs (stills or video), and how much control you want with your camera.
 For most users, the Sony Cyber-shot DSC-RX100 VII is a well-rounded option that meets a variety of needs.
-In addition, it offers more quality and features than a would, making it a worthwhile upgrade.
+In addition, it offers more quality and features than a phone would, making it a worthwhile upgrade.

 The post The best travel cameras of 2022 appeared first on Popular Photography.